• Skip to primary navigation

 Planting chickpeas

-I planted the chickpeas from a bag of dry chickpeas from a store, not a seed package.
+I planted the chickpeas from a bag of dry chickpeas I bought at the store, not a seed package.

 Chickpeas grow best in full sun.
-I found the plants to be quite ornamental with their showy little pods, and think they would make a great companion in a flower garden as well.
+I found the plants quite ornamental with their showy little pods and think they would make a great companion in a flower garden as well.

 Care for chickpeas

 Keep the soil moist till the plants are well established.
-Add mulch as the plant grow, if you haven’t already.
+Add mulch as the plants grow, if you haven’t already.
 We use a no-till gardening method, so our beds are always mulched.

 Chickpeas can tolerate some frost but grow best in 21-26ยบC (70-80ยบF) during the day and above 18ยบC (65ยบF) at night.
 We do not have that except maybe for a week or two at the hottest time of the year.
-Adding a frost blanket or hoop would have benefited them greatly.
+Adding a frost blanket or a hoop would have greatly benefited them.
 But in my growing experience, I did not pamper them at all.

 The plants grew to about 24 inches (45-61 cm) and started to fall over.
 We added support for them, also to keep them from shading the cucumbers next to them.
 Otherwise, the support did not seem to be essential.